 We all feel stressed from time to time, however, for some people the pressure of sitting the assessment and the anticipation of results becomes too much.
 Stress can have a profound effect on someone’s thoughts, feelings, and behaviour.
 It can cause them to feel anxious, out of control and unable to cope.

 Reaching out to others can reassure you and offer guidance in the run up to the assessment.
 You can watch this video from Pharmacist Support on top tips and techniques to overcome stress and read some tips and support on the assessment from a pharmacist who specialises in supporting students.

 It’s important to set aside time to dedicated study and revision.
 You may have felt that your training left you with little time to study.
 If this is the case then once your placement is complete, you will have more time to organise a revision timetable

 If you feel lost or don’t know where to begin, there are a number of revision sites that can help trainees to prepare.
 Many of these sites offer free trials which can help you to decide which best fits your revision needs.
 Here are some suggestions to get you started:-

 Exam stress can affect trainees in a variety of ways.
 If you think that exam stress may negatively impact your performance, you could consider learning a coping technique, for example, mindfulness.
 According to the NHS, studies have found that mindfulness programmes, can bring about reductions in stress and improvements in mood.

-- For further information on mindfulness, see our Mindfulness fact sheet.
+- For further information on mindfulness, see our page on Mindfulness

-- For further information on coping with stress, see our Help with Stress fact sheet.
+- For further information on coping with stress, see our Help with Stress guidance

-- For further information on coping with anxiety, see our Help with Anxiety fact sheet.
+- For further information on coping with anxiety, see our Help with Anxiety guidance